OpportunityIntl/styleguides/README.md

 # Styleguides
-Keeping our developers all on the same page
+Keeping our developers all on the same page.
+See respective READMEs for language-specific guides.

 ##Comments
 Comment, comment, comment.
 You might know what your code does now, but you won't remember a year from now, and other developers definitely won't.